The Krukowski Quarry of central Wisconsin

 Some 510 million years ago during a shadowy, Cambrian time, what we now call Wisconsin was way south, some 10 degrees below the equator.
 The diversity of life then was still expanding, with new forms radiating, with the new forms themselves exerting new types of selective pressures to further drive evolutionary processes.
-The Krukowski quarry of Central Wisconsin near Mosinee (outcrops of the Mount Simon and Wonewoc Sandstone, Elk Mound Group), was then beachfront property, with the burgeoning life forms of the pelagic environment lying just offshore.
-Hagadorn (Ref below) posits an ancient environment comprising inter-fingering shallow marine, fluvial and eolian facies.
+The Black Berry Hill site (Krukowski flagstone quarry) of Central Wisconsin near Mosinee (outcrops of the Mount Simon and Wonewoc Sandstone, Elk Mound Group), was then beachfront property of Laurentia (late Cambrian - Furongian time), with the burgeoning life forms of the pelagic environment lying just offshore.
+Hagadorn posits an ancient environment comprising inter-fingering shallow marine, fluvial and eolian facies.

 Paleobiology has many mysteries, and of these, the early venturing of life onto land is one of the most mysterious.
-Many clues to these mysteries are buried in the Krakowski quarry.
-Recently, many Ichnofossils, as well as body fossil impressions, are being exposed in its various horizons and studied by a number of paleontologists.
+Many clues to these mysteries are buried in the Blackberry Hill site.
+Recently, many Ichnofossils, as well as body fossil impressions, were exposed in its various horizons and studied by a number of paleontologists.

-No shelly animals are found in the Krukowski quarry, only trackways (Ichnofossils) and body impressions of Jellyfish and arthropods.
+No shelly animals are found at the Blackberry Hill site, only trackways (Ichnofossils) and body impressions of Jellyfish and arthropods.
 Apparently, hard body parts such as trilobite exoskeletons never underwent mineralization, but were instead dissolved back into the sea.
 Besides a few mysterious trackways that can not be named, one finds Diplichnites, Protichnites and Climactichnites, and most recently a putative trackmaker arthropod from the enigmatic Euthycarcinoid or Aglaspid groups.
-These fossils are only now being interpreted paleontologists.
-But ichnofossils in many ways are more revealing than body preservation, because they can give hints about animal behavior and interaction in the ecosystem, and in the case of the Krokowski quarry fossils, possibly the first footprints on land in the fossil record.
+These fossils were only recently interpreted paleontologists.
+But ichnofossils in many ways are more revealing than body preservation, because they can give hints about animal behavior and interaction in the ecosystem, and in the case of the Blackberry Hill fossils, possibly the first footprints on land in the fossil record.
 Thus, hopefully, the result will be some shedding of more light on this shadowy period of geological history.

 Climactichnites